Mata mata: Taxonomy

 The mata mata first became known to western scientists when it was described by French naturalist Pierre Barrère in 1741 as a "large land turtle with spiky and ridged scales" (translation).
 It was first scientifically described as Testudo terrestris in 1765 by Spanish zoologist Fermín Zanón Cervera, but the same scientific name was used for describing the Greek tortoise by Peter Forsskål posthumously in 1775.
 In 1783, the mata mata was scientifically described again, this time as Testudo fimbriata by German naturalist Johann Gottlob Schneider.
 In 1805, it was moved to its own genus as Chelys fimbriata by André Marie Constant Duméril.
 From the mid 1700s to the late 1800s, altogether 15 different scientific names were used for the species.
 Since the late 1800s, most authorities have used the name Chelys fimbriata.
 In 1963, the International Commission on Zoological Nomenclature resolved the issue of Testudo terrestris (Fermín 1765) by declaring it a nomen oblitum (meaning that only Testudo terrestris Forsskål 1775 is valid and a synonym for the Greek tortoise), while also declaring that Chelys fimbriata is a conserved name for the mata mata.

-In 1995, distinct morphological differences were found between the populations of the Amazon and Orinoco basins.
+In 1995, distinct morphological differences were noted between the populations of the Amazon and Orinoco basins.
 In 2020, this was supported by a genetic analysis, which showed a deep split between two of its populations.
 The authors proposed that the mostly Orinoco population be assigned to a new species, Chelus orinocensis, with the Amazon population retaining the C. fimbriatus.
-However, C. fimbriatus is absent from the upper Rio Negro–Branco system (the northernmost part of the Amazon basin), which instead is inhabited by C. orinocensis.
+C. fimbriatus is absent from the upper Rio Negro–Branco system (the northernmost part of the Amazon basin), which instead is inhabited by C. orinocensis.